dmore/github-forkrefresh/README.md

        "yourgithubuser/yourpublicfork2"
     ]

+    if works ok if parent repos use master and main branchs. forking from develop should also work.

-    Tells github to refresh the fork from the original branch, so your public forks are refreshed from the source.
+    tells github to refresh the fork from the original so your public forks are refreshed from the source.

 What does it need:
 ==================

-    a) it needs your public fork repos as above. youruser/yourpublicfork
+    a) it needs your public fork repos as above or a gist (example below). youruser/yourpublicfork

     b|) it also uses go-keyring to pull the GITHUB_TOKEN secret from the OS/Keychain so you'll need to store the token in the OS/keychain first and retrieve it from there.

     Otherwise feel free to change the code and use an env var instead.
 That code is commented out.

-    c) THe github personal token you need for this is of type classic and have workflow permissions token) as well as full private repo permissions. that's all it needs.
+    c) THe github personal token you need for this is classic and have workflow permissions token) as well as full private repo permissions. that's all it needs.

     d) you can inject it on a line commmented out.